oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 Deny and allow can be treated as mathematical complements of each other.
 Unless otherwise stated, the example targets, specifiers, modifiers and corresponding responses are applicable to both actions.

 ### A.1.1 Deny a particular connection
-Block a particular connection within the domain and do not send a host unreachable
+Block a particular connection within the domain and do not send a host unreachable.
+Note, the "slpf":{"drop_process"} argument does not apply to the allow action.

 **Command:**